 St. Bernard, Mount Lebanon

-St. Elizabeth of Hungary, Pleasant Hills
+St. Elizabeth, Pleasant Hills

 St. Ursula, Allison Park